Jon Fosse's I AM THE WIND Sails Into 59E59 Theaters, Now thru 1/26

 Press opening remains Thursday, January 16 at 7:30 PM.
 The performance schedule is Tuesday - Thursday at 7:30 PM; Friday - Saturday at 8:30 PM; andSunday at 3:30 PM.
 Performances are at 59E59 Theaters (59 East 59th Street, between Park and Madison Avenues).
 Tickets are $18 ($12.60 for 59E59 Members).
 To purchase tickets, call Ticket Central at (212) 279-4200 or go to www.59e59.org.

-From the director of last season's critically acclaimed, sold out Tender Napalm, Paul Takacs helms the NY premiere of renowned Norwegian playwright Jon Fosse's I AM THE WIND in a translation by Olivier Award-winning British playwright Simon Stephens (Harper Regan, Bluebird).
+Paul Takacs (director of 2012's critically acclaimed, sold-out Tender Napalm) helms the NY premiere of renowned Norwegian playwright Jon Fosse's I AM THE WIND in a translation by Olivier Award-winning British playwright Simon Stephens (Harper Regan, Bluebird).
 A glorious afternoon on the water turns into a devastating meditation on life and the depths of friendship.
 Two friends spend a day boating, stopping off for drinks and a meal before pushing on to the open ocean.
 As the winds rise and the sea swells, the men confront each other, themselves, and the inexorable mystery of fate.